TomasHubelbauer/regex/README.md

 highlighted characters otherwise they will interfere with the subpixel antialiasing of the now-visible selected text.

-### Fix iOS Safari highlight and text area texts not matching

-iOS Safari probably enforces a minimal font height which is less than what I have in my CSS now.

 ### Simplify the editor to a bare text are with no div etc. if no highlighter

 Will not be needed as at that point it is reduced to a normal textarea.

-### Use the parser project I have elsewhere for the highlighters

-### Make code editor readonly

-### Find the way to reuse the highliter tokens between the editor and the change callsite

-So that we don't have to call it again in `work`.
-Probably pass the tokens in the event?
-And when the highlighter gets diff-based pass the resolved full token array?

 ### Ignore named groups when constructing the pattern for the in-browser check

 But emit them so that regexes can also be designed for Node where they are supported.

+### Fix the "too much recursion" error currently happening in `Editor`

+It seems to happen when dispatching the `changed` event, which is probably because both the pattern editor and the text editor use the same handler and we are setting the text editor highlighter later.

+Currently worked around using `window.setTimeout` hack.